SwiftedMind/Puddles/README.md

 # The Puddles Architecture

 SwiftUI encourages building views from the ground up, constructing increasingly complex UI by wrapping views in other views.
-With Puddles, you do the exact same thing, but also include data dependencies in the layering.
+With Puddles, you do the exact same thing, but also include data dependencies and navigational context in the layering.

 ![Architecture Overview](https://user-images.githubusercontent.com/7083109/224485578-9f8ee043-a56d-4221-8183-b6ca60cd0135.png)

 Starting from the base view that describes the UI of a screen or component, you add a wrapper view that provides and manages the view's state.
 This wrapper essentially subsumes the tasks of a traditional view model with the key distinction that it is still a view itself, meaning it has access to the full suite of features that the SwiftUI environment provides.

-You would then have additional wrapper views that add data dependencies – like a backend or database – which the views in the layers beneath can access.
-This keeps all the layers really modular.
+You would then have additional wrapper views that add data dependencies – like a backend or database – to pass down to the layers below.
+This keeps everything really modular.
 You can switch out a backend dependency without the underlying views ever knowing or caring about it.

 Let's have a look at the individual layers and their respective purpose.